Guatemala - Country Commercial Guide

 Weak institutions, remote areas without state presence, and the country’s geographic position between the drug producing nations of South America and consumers in the United States have made Guatemala an attractive territory for drug traffickers and other organized criminal groups.

-Citizens have little confidence in the local law enforcement agencies.
-Companies and individual citizens recognize the inability of the police to protect private property rights, and this has led many to take security into their own hands.
-Guatemala continues to see an increase in hired private security and demand for security systems and products.
-The country has 138,000 private security guards but only 44,000 active police officers.
+Citizens have limited confidence in the local law enforcement agencies.
+Companies and individual citizens recognize the inability of the police to protect private property rights.
+Guatemala continues to see an increase in private security and demand for security systems and products.
+The country has 141,000 private security guards and only 44,000 active police officers.

-The private security sector in Guatemala continues to grow; approximately 10 to 12% of a typical company’s budget is invested in private security.
+The private security sector in Guatemala continues to grow; approximately 10 -12% of a typical company’s budget is invested in private security.
 The Northern Triangle countries of Guatemala, El Salvador and Honduras have the largest concentration of private security firms in the region.

 According to security statistics in Guatemala:

-• The cost of a patrol to accompany a trailer from a port to the capital starts at $150, an additional custodian guard costs $87.
-Placing a satellite chip in a trailer truck costs $700 plus a monthly payment of $40 for the maintenance of the service
+As for the possession of firearms, the United States has an average of 1.20 per person and in Guatemala it is 0.12.
+An estimated 465 tons of cocaine are smuggled through Guatemala every year.
+The cost of a patrol to accompany a trailer from a port to the capital starts at $150, and an additional custodian guard costs $87.
+Placing a satellite chip in a trailer truck costs $700 plus a monthly payment of $40 for the maintenance of the service.

-A new competitive challenge has emerged in the safety & security industry, the same new threat that is growing in Latin America: Chinese interference and influence.
-The People’s Republic of China (PRC) presence is widely known as they are supporting all major Chinese manufacturers of cameras, video recorders, X ray equipment and other security equipment by offering below-market value pricing and unlimited financing for security projects overseas.
+A new competitive challenge has emerged in the safety and security industry, from the People’s Republic of China (PRC).
+The PRC’s direct support for major Chinese manufacturers of cameras, video recorders, X-ray equipment and other security equipment that offer below-market value pricing undermines the competitive of U.S. businesses in the sector.

 This not only affects the private market, in which they offer very low-cost products, but also for government procurement.
-The Chinese offer strong financial assistance to secure contracts around the world.
+The PRC offers strong financial assistance to secure contracts around the world.
 Guatemala is no exception.

 Due to this business strategy, they have cannibalized the market and prices are in an all-time low.
 As a result, distributors are not making profits as in the past.